 - Once verified, you can purchase Dogecoin with crypto such as DASH and LTC.
 However, the trading platform supports EUR and USD payments too.
 To buy using USD, additional identity verification will be required to confirm that you are above 18 years and reside in a supported jurisdiction.

 - The next step is depositing your dollars to your account.
 You can do so using FedWire, SEPA, SWIFT, wire transfer, and other options.
 Each option offers different fees, transaction limits, and processing times.

 - Once your account is loaded with fiat currency, it’s time to buy Doge!

 If you have the required documents (valid ID and proof of residence, and a face photo), the whole process should take less than 10 minutes.

-If you’re looking into buying Doge for long-term investment, consider a hardware wallet.
+If you’re looking into buying Doge for long-term investment, consider a hardware wallet, ideally a Trezor wallet.

 With Credit card

 Besides buying Dogecoin with the previously-discussed methods, you can also buy it with a credit or debit card.
 All you need is to find an exchange that supports Doge and accepts credit card payments.

 Luckily, you cannot run out of exchanges and brokers that support Dogecoin and accept the credit card payment method.
 Some of the convenient options include Coindirect.com, Litebit.eu (if you are from the EU region), Anycoindirect.eu, and Coinswitch.co, among others.